absolunet/docs-node-ioc/src/docs/06_going-deeper/06_log/en.md

 ## The logger service

-The logger service offers a fluent way to log messages for specific level.
+The logger service offers a fluent way to log messages for a specific level.
 It follows the PHP's [PSR-3 LoggerInterface](https://www.php-fig.org/psr/psr-3/#3-psrlogloggerinterface) which specifies these methods for a logger:

  - `emergency(message, context = {})`